sherna90/dropout_hamiltonian_montecarlo/README.md

 # hamiltonian_montecarlo
-Repository for Hamiltonian Monte Carlo
+Repository for Hamiltonian Monte Carlo for Deep Neural Networks (Work in progress!)

 Dependencies :